qbit/mycete/README.md

 ## TODO

 - [ ] Read the timelines back into the matrix room.
+- [ ] Document the process for getting api keys.
 - [ ] Only establish our oauth / auth stuff when a service is enabled.
 - [ ] Post to RSS for blogging?
 - [ ] Error early if our service is enabled and we have invalid credentials.
 (See if there is API for testing?)